Chicken Little (2005 film): Soundtrack

 The soundtrack album contains an original score composed and produced by John Debney, who had previously worked with Dindal on The Emperor's New Groove (2000), with music by a wide range of artists, some musical veterans, such as Patti LaBelle and Diana Ross, as well as others.
-Uniquely for a Disney animated film, several of the songs are covers of classic popular songs, such as Elton John's "Don't Go Breaking My Heart," Carole King's "It's Too Late," and the Spice Girls' signature hit "Wannabe."
+Uniquely for a Disney animated film, several of the songs are covers of classic popular songs, such as Elton John's "Don't Go Breaking My Heart", Carole King's "It's Too Late", and the Spice Girls' signature hit "Wannabe".
 However, the film does include one original song, "One Little Slip" by Barenaked Ladies.
 The soundtrack was released on November 1, 2005, by Walt Disney Records.

 Video games

 Chicken Little spawned two video games.
-The first, Chicken Little, is an action-adventure video game released for Xbox on October 18, 2005, by Buena Vista Games.
-Two days later it was released for PlayStation 2, Nintendo GameCube and Game Boy Advance (October 20, 2005), and later Microsoft Windows (November 2, 2005).
+The first, Chicken Little, is an action-adventure game released for Xbox on October 18, 2005, by Buena Vista Games.
+Two days later it was released for PlayStation 2, GameCube and Game Boy Advance (October 20, 2005), and later Microsoft Windows (November 2, 2005).
 Chicken Little for Game Boy Advance was developed by A2M, while BVG's recently acquired development studio, Avalanche Software, developed the game for the consoles.

 The second video game, Disney's Chicken Little: Ace in Action, is a multi-platform video game, for the Wii, Nintendo DS, Microsoft Windows, and PlayStation 2 inspired by the "superhero movie within the movie" finale of the film.
 It features Ace, the superhero alter ego of Chicken Little, and the Hollywood versions of his misfit band of friends: Runt, Abby, and Fish-Out-of-Water.

-Chicken Little himself appears as a summon in the video game Kingdom Hearts II.
-His inclusion is somewhat noteworthy as Kingdom Hearts II debuted before the film in Japan, with the character's inclusion serving as a promotion for the then-upcoming movie.
+Chicken Little appears as a summon in the video game Kingdom Hearts II.
+Kingdom Hearts II debuted before the film's release in Japan, with the character's inclusion serving as a promotion for the then-upcoming movie.